From Ashley with love

 The Banshees of Inisherin (Cinema, Disney+ Soon)

-Martin McDonagh’s (In Bruges, Three Billboards, Seven Psychopaths) latest doesn’t disappoint.
-Beautifully set in 1920s Ireland a wonderful bleak dark comedy about friendship, stubborness and masculinity.
+Martin McDonagh’s (In Bruges, Three Billboard, Seven Psychopaths) latest doesn’t disappoint.
+Beautifully set in 1920’s Ireland and wonderful beak dark comedy about friendship and masculinity.

 Good Luck to You, Leo Grande (Rent Online)

 Just a damn good example of why films are excellent.
-Takes a tricky, taboo subject of sex, sex work and the ageing body, then humanises it through great writing and acting.
-An awkward, sad and cringe start, thaws into a liberating, happy, uplifting story.
+Takes a tricky, taboo subject of sex and sex work and humanises it through great writing and acting.

 Nope (Rent Online)

-My favourite Jordan Peele film and that’s saying something after Get Out and Us.
-Go in blind if possible as the direction and mystery meander, keeping you guessing all the way to the climax with perfect pacing.
-Daniel Kaluuya (Queen & Slim, Black Mirror) in top form.
+My favourite Jordan Peele film, and that’s saying something after Get Out and Us.
+Go in blind if possible.

 Men (No great option but: See here)

 The scariest film this year?
-Alex Garland (The Beach, 28 Days Later, Annihilation) makes a terrifying and probably divisive comment on toxic masculinity, women’s safety and domestic violence.
+Alex Garland (The Beach, 28 Days Later, Annihilation) makes a terrifying and probably divisive comment on toxic masculinity and women’s safety.

 Three Thousand Years of Longing (Rent Online)

 George Miller (Mad Max, Babe, Happy Feet) tells the Genie in a bottle story you think you’re so familiar with in a new way.
-With Tilda Swinton (The French Dispatch, We Need to Talk About Kevin, The Human Voice) and Idris Elba (Sonic the Hedgehog 2) front and centre, what else do you need?
+With Tilda Swinton and Idris Elba front and center what else do you need?

 Everything Everywhere All At Once (Amazon Prime + Rent)

 A masterpiece from the Daniels.
-Multiverses have been all the rage recently but the idea hasn’t been explored as clearly and imaginatively as this.
-Sci-fi, kung-fu, fantasy, and black comedy about family, mundanity and connections.
+Multiverse’s have been the talk of the town recently but the idea hasn’t be explored as clearly and imaginatively as this.
+Sci-fi, Kung-fu, fantasy, black comedy.

 Bones and All (Cinema)